KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 the gains further.

-Given that the differences are largely negligible in the grand scheme of things, especially when we are going to load game assets later anyway, which makes the few 100kb a drop in the bucket, the whole endeavor nothing more than a learning experience.
+Given that the differences are largely negligible in the grand scheme of things, especially when we are going to load game assets later anyway, which makes a few 100kb a drop in the bucket, and the whole endeavor nothing more than a learning experience.
 There are also even more things to consider, like fallback functions and extensions.

+The 'load_with()' time is more interesting, but even then we are just looking at 1.6ms when the game is being loaded.
+It's not something that is noticeable or needs to scale.

-Granted, having to define the function pointers manually like this allows us to add logs/traces add additional validation layers, ideally behind some feature flag.
+Granted, having to define the function pointers manually like this allows us to add logs/traces, or add additional validation layers, ideally behind some feature flag.
 It is possible to validate the values in many cases, like glClear accepting a GLbitfield, but only accepting the bitwise OR of any of the three clear constants we defined above, would make this an ideal candidate for manual validation.
 Also, before the debug callback function in OpenGL was widely supported, this used to be a great opportunity to insert glError polling after each call(which is also possible with `gl_generator` settings).
+Since we are targeting OpenGL 4.3, we get this all with `glDebugMessageCallback`, which we will add in one of the next chapters.

 Final code: